Online Adversarial Stabilization of Unknown Networked Systems: Extensions to Non-Convex Parameter Set Setting

-For the rest of the discussion, we will drop mentioning the explicit dependence on $(A,B)$ to reduce the notational burden.
+For the rest of the discussion, we will drop mentioning the explicit dependence on $(A,B)$ and the column index $j$ to reduce the notational burden.
 First, we (over-)parametrize $\bm{u}$ as to cast the above problem into an unconstrained one:

 The unique min-norm solution $\eta^*$ to the above problem is $\eta^* = \F^+\g$ and therefore the optimal solution $\phi^*$ takes the form